Damn the Torpedoes! - Rear Admiral David G. Farragut at the Battle of Mobile Bay

 A World War One recruitment poster depicting Rear Admiral Farragut tied to the rigging of the U.S.S.
 Hartford at the Battle of Mobile Bay.
 (Photo Credit: Library of Congress)

 Regarded by McPherson as “the first unequivocal strategic victory in 1864,” Farragut’s triumph came at a time when the Union war effort seemed stalled and Northern morale was so low that President Abraham Lincoln was in serious jeopardy of failing to win reelection.
 After the victory at Mobile Bay, however, conditions for the Union started to change for the better.
 By damning the torpedoes and ordering his sailors to go full speed ahead, Rear Admiral David Farragut rose to the occasion, emerging triumphant and setting the stage for several more major Federal victories over the following months.
-These successes ensured Lincoln’s reelection, which guaranteed that the Civil War would be vigorously pursued to a victorious conclusion for the Union.
+These successes ensured Lincoln’s reelection, which guaranteed that the American Civil War would be vigorously pursued to a victorious conclusion for the Union.

 American Battlefield Trust: Battle of Mobile Bay.